-If you haven’t realized it yet, a big part of marketing your business involves creating content.
+When you run your own company, a big part of marketing your services involves creating content.
 From keyword-rich writing on your personal website and social media posts to email newsletters or small advertisements, online marketing is all about showing people what makes you an industry expert.

-When choosing a topic you want to write about, your intention to repurpose content should be top of mind.
-What sorts of topics are broad or compelling enough that you could realistically get a significant amount of mileage out of them?
+When choosing a topic or subject you want to write about, your intention to repurpose content should be top of mind.
+What sorts of topics are broad or compelling enough that you could really get a significant amount of mileage out of?
 How well can a topic be translated across various types of content?
 Choose a topic that will work well across the board.

 Now that you have your topic, make a list of all the ways in which you plan to repurpose it.
 Of course, you’ll likely write a blog post, but what about making an infographic or short video, too?
 Maybe you can put together an eBook, SlideShare, or podcast.
 Your list should include all of the types of content you can possibly create with the resources available for you.